TobiKipp/SudokuTraining/README.md

 Well it was so easy.
 I just had to use float:left with width:100% for it to work.
 In the Midori browser the lines are perfectly centered, which means I should use a library to make it look the same across all browsers, but this is something for later.

+## Adding tests ##

+As preparation I need to analyse the MVC relationship.
+The model is anything like the Sudoku9 class, which handles the data fed by the controller.
+In this projects case one of the controllers receives the get request with both optional parameters config and operation.
+The controller asks the model for the data.
+In this case this is the call of the RESTful service returning the field.
+The controller inserts the data into the JSP/JSTL servlet to render the view.
+This view is returned to the clients browser.
+As alternative the last action could be seen as the server controller sending to the clients browser controller, which then leads to the view.

+The JSP/JSTL is tested manually, as it is mostly about visual information.
+For most parts the controller is part of the framework and is assumed to be tested well.
+Anything done wrong by the controller should be found in the visual representation.

+This leaves the model to test.
+I will try to split up the tests, however I will not be too strict to test only one thing per test, if testing another thing fits at the time.
+As example the constructor tests contain the test for the getField() method as well, due to having to access a private variable.

+In addition to the, yet to implement, solving method, a method to return an url to recover the current state.
+It will turn any undefined field into a 0.